Philosophy

 Christopher Dawson

-ABSTRACT: This theory calls for shifting the emphasis from analytical thinking to creating conditions that encourage and facilitate the process of enlarging one's vocabulary of ideas.
-Its success depends on the following assumptions:
+ABSTRACT: This theory calls for shifting the emphasis from analytical thinking to creating conditions that encourage and facilitate the process of enlarging one’s vocabulary of ideas.
+Its success depends on the truth of the following assumptions:

 1)